A Recovery Guide for the Spouse of An Addict

 an addicted partner

-In practically every case of someone with a substance abuse issue, the person with the addiction will always doubt if he or she is worth the effort of saving from the addiction.
+In practically every case of someone with a substance abuse issue, the person with the addiction will always doubt if he or she is worth the effort to save from the addiction.
 This belief is crucial because it could be the point where they decide to truly try to get better or decide that they are better off as they are and will see the end of their days abusing substances.
 The support of a spouse can validate the person enough to believe that they are worth saving, and this would help them build a sense of self-worth needed to accept and push through with rehabilitation.

-A person with substance abuse disorder is typically in a very vulnerable position when it comes to emotions.
+A person with substance use disorder is typically in a very vulnerable position when it comes to emotions.
 This means that there is a need to tiptoe through some things if the person is expected to want to recover.

-• Do offer comfort if it is being asked for.
+• Offer comfort if it is being asked for.
 The last thing a person with an addiction would want to feel is alienation from the very person he or she expects to receive support from.
 There is just a need to ensure that the support is not the kind that would only aid them in getting deeper into addiction.

-• Do plan the best way to get the person into an Idaho drug detox center and rehabilitation.
+• Plan the best way to get the person into an Idaho drug detox center and rehabilitation.
 Regardless of what they are saying, even if they insist that they are fine or their current state is the state they want to be in, addiction will almost always lead to death.
 The best way to avoid this is to carefully plan an intervention and get it underway as soon as everything has been properly plotted out.

-• Don’t berate or criticize someone with a substance abuse disorder.
+• Don’t berate or criticize someone with a substance use disorder.
 This kind of “care” will never work because it will only serve to alienate the person and stress them unnecessarily.
 Criticism is not something that they would like to be given in any form, regardless of the intentions behind it.

 • Don’t force them into something they do not want to be part of, such as checking themselves into outpatient rehab in Idaho.
 This might go against logic but so many people did not complete rehabilitation or slipped right back into relapse after residential treatment because they were never properly eased into it.
 It is important to remember that a person with addiction already feels like they have no control over their habits, and forcing them will only aggravate things.
 Plot out a proper intervention and move forward from there instead of forcing them outright.